high-protein breakfast biscuits 3 ways

 INSTRUCTIONS

-Preheat the oven to 400F and line a baking sheet with parchment paper.
+Preheat the oven to 400°F and line a baking sheet with parchment paper and set aside.

 ⏱️ Batch prep: Each of the variations uses ground chicken and 1 diced onion making it super easy to prep a mega batch ahead—prepare a triple batch of the dry base and divide into 3 large bowls.
 Then cook a triple batch of the onions and ground chicken (3 pounds chicken, 3 onions), drain excess liquid, and separate into three large bowls prepared with the base recipe!
 Mix in the specific add-ins, and you’re good to go!